 - For example, if you’re skilled at training new recruits on weapons safety, include it in your skills section or your work experience.

-View more unarmed security guard resumes >
+View more unarmed security guard CVs >

 Why this CV works

-- To demonstrate your expertise, consider adding a detailed resume summary.
+- To demonstrate your expertise, consider adding a detailed CV summary.
 This will allow you to include any special skills or unique abilities, such as experience with a variety of weapons and tactical training.

-View more armed security guard resumes >
+View more armed security guard CVs >

 Why this CV works